matt-whitfield/mattsWebSite/src/content/blog/restaurant-website-guide.md

 ctaPlacement: in-content
 ---

 > **Summary Block:** A website shouldn't be another hassle.
 It should work in the background to assist all of your marketing efforts in one place.
 These days, most people use their phones to find the next place they want to eat.

 **Note:** This blog is targeted at restaurant and bar owners but the basic principles apply for any hospitality or service-based business.

+## The Purpose of a Website

 Your website is an extension of your business, making it the digital equivalent of your storefront window.
 If done right, your website makes it easier for people to discover and interact with you – both online and in-person.
 And unlike Google, Yelp, social-media, and reservation systems, your website is something you control and own.